 Decorations Inside The Tomb

 The tomb of Seti I is among the most decorated tombs of the valley and is covered with numerous decorations and religious text inscriptions.
 Text from the Litany of Ra, Book of the Dead, Imydwat, Book of Gates, the Opening of the Mouth Ritual, and the Book of the Heavenly Cow decorates the various walls of this tomb, making this an ideal place for Egyptologists to learn more about ancient Egypt.
 Other scenes adorning the tomb are astronomical concepts, the owner with deities, and pictures of the Pharaoh alone.
-KV 17 is said to be the first tomb that had a vaulted burial chamber that was built in the valley.
-When the tomb was first discovered by Belzoni, he found the wall paintings in excellent condition with the paint on the walls still looking fresh and some of the ancient artists’ paints and brushes still lying on the floor inside the tomb.
+KV 17 is said to be the first tomb with a vaulted burial chamber built in the valley.
+When Belzoni first discovered the tomb, he found the wall paintings in excellent condition, with the paint on the walls still looking fresh and some of the ancient artists’ paints and brushes still lying on the floor.

 Current Condition

 Due to extensive damage to the tomb, it's closed to the public.
-The sarcophagus was removed from KV17 and taken to the Sir John Soane’s Museum in London.
+The casket was removed from KV17 and taken to the London Sir John Soane’s Museum.
 It’s said that the tomb was damaged when a wall panel was removed from the corridor.
-The scenes that were removed are now in the Museum of Florence and in Berlin and at the Louvre.
+The drawn scenes are now in the Museum of Florence, in Berlin, and at the Louvre.
 The excavations by people in the late 50s and 60s led to the collapsing or cracking of many walls in the tomb.
 This damage has also caused a considerable alteration in the moisture levels of the rocks surrounding this tomb.